Close Menu

 Focusing

 Autofocus on this lens is a bit of a mixed bag.
 It is fairly accurate but also very noisy on the EOS R and R5.
 I tried this lens on an old EOS 1N RS though and was nearly as fast but a lot quieter.
-I didn’t get every shot tack sharp with this lens, but the majority of shots were very well focused.
+I didn’t get every shot tack sharp with this lens, but the majority of shots were well focused.

 Optical Performance